anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 ## Bottom bracket

-I originally installed a thread-together press-fit bottom bracket, but the non-drive side bearing bound up immediately after installation despite feeling perfectly smooth in hand.
-Because the roughness showed up with only that single side pressed in, it points to local bore distortion—the frame shell is likely slightly undersized or out-of-round, squeezing the cup enough to pinch the bearing race before the two halves could even align.
+Originally I installed a thread-together press-fit bottom bracket, but the non-drive side bearing bound up immediately after installation despite feeling perfectly smooth prior.
+Because the roughness showed up with only that single side pressed in, it points to local bore distortion.
+The frame shell is likely slightly undersized or out-of-round, squeezing the cup enough to pinch the bearing race.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8702.jpg">
    <figcaption>Removal of the ZTTO thread-together bottom bracket.
 Due to the shallow splines, I am using a bearing press tool to apply pressure to the bottom bracket tool to ensure engagement.</figcaption>
 </figure>

-I checked the shell with digital calipers.
-Not the right tool for the job, but the numbers corroborate the physical symptoms.
+I checked the shell with digital calipers and the measurements corroborate the physical symptoms.
 A BB86 shell is nominally 41.00 mm, with standard press-fit tolerances calling for a 40.95 mm to 41.00 mm bore.
 Several spots on this frame measured below 40.95 mm, particularly on the drive side.
-This confirms that the shell is undersized in places and likely out-of-round, which explains why the bearing pinched the moment it was pressed home.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/bottom_bracket_problem.png">